cafe-desktop/ctk/win32/vs10/README.txt

 .vcxprojin and .vcxproj.filtersin files here into corresponding actual .vcxproj and vcxproj.filters files.

-You will need the parts from below in the CTK+ stack: CDK-Pixbuf, Pango, ATK and GLib.
+You will need the parts from below in the CTK+ stack: GDK-Pixbuf, Pango, ATK and GLib.
 External dependencies are at least Cairo (with Cairo-GObject support, meaning Cairo 1.10.x or later), zlib, libpng, gettext-runtime, fontconfig*, freetype*, expat*.
 See the